Self Drive Itineraries

 Leave Port Arthur on the A9 Arthur Highway and follow it back across Eaglehawk Neck and on to Dunalley.
 After crossing the bridge over the Dunalley Canal, turn right and drive through the township.

-As the road curves gently to the left, watch for the Boomer Bay, Marion Bay turnoff to the right.
+As the road curves gently to the left, watch for the Boomer Bay/Marion Bay turnoff to the right – it is well signposted.

-Following this backroad (Bay Road) will take you beside the water as it curves towards the east coast.
+Following this backroad, Bay Road, will take you beside Blackman Bay as it curves around the east coast.

-When the road turns at a right angle to the left, there will be the option to turn off for the 1 Km drive to Marion Bay.
+When the road turns sharply to the left, there will be the option to turn off for the 1 Km drive to Marion Bay.

-If you would like to walk on a vast, almost deserted beach, turn right and then park behind the dunes.
+If you would like to walk on a vast and often deserted beach, turn right and park behind the dunes.
 It is a 2 minute walk to the beach.

-After time on Marion Bay Beach, retrace your steps and follow what is now Marion Bay Road as it climbs the hill (watch for the Bream Creek Vineyard on your right) and rejoins the A9 Arthur Highway at Copping.
-The Copping Colonial and Convict Exhibition will be on your right.
+After time on Marion Bay Beach, retrace your steps and follow what is now Marion Bay Road as it climbs the hill – keep an eye out for the Bream Creek Vineyard on your right- and rejoins the A9 Arthur Highway at Copping.

 Things to see and do...